Planning a Trip to Taxco: The Silver-Lined Vacation You Never Knew You Needed

 Despite its tropical latitude, Taxco’s elevation keeps temperatures in the moderate 68-75°F range during daylight hours, dropping to a light-jacket-appropriate 55-60°F after sunset.
 The rainy season (June-September) brings brief afternoon showers that clear with the promptness of a waiter who’s just delivered the check—they arrive dramatically but disappear before inconveniencing anyone too severely.

 Weekends bring domestic tourists from Mexico City, transforming the normally serene streets into something resembling a Mexican version of Manhattan’s SoHo on Saturday.
 Visit midweek for a more relaxed experience and better hotel rates—often 15-20% lower than weekend prices.
-Tuesday arrival, Friday departure creates the perfect compromise between value and avoiding Sunday bus terminal crowds.
+Tuesday arrival, Friday departure creates the perfect compromise between value and avoiding Sunday bus terminal crowds, which works perfectly for most travelers following a well-planned Taxco itinerary.

 Where to Stay: Accommodations for Every Silver Budget